Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/timow98/SoilData-project-description.md

 The data contains information about soil.
 Soil samples where taken from soil profiles somewhere in the Naturpark Schönbuch and analysed in a laboratory.
-Each soil profile consists of several horizons and samples where taken from every horizon.
+Each soil profile consists of several horizons and samples where taken from every horizon, so the rows represent the horizonts of all the profiles.
 The data table comes as .csv file but was not managed well, which means there is some cleaning to do.

 ## Columns explained